 - If you have concerns about your child's progress, you should speak to your child's class teacher initially.
-Your child's teacher will inform and collaborate with the SENDCO. - If you continue to be concerned that your child is not making progress, you may speak to the Inclusion Lead/ SENDCO or Principal.
+Your child's teacher will inform and collaborate with the SENCO. - If you continue to be concerned that your child is not making progress, you may speak to the SENCO or head teacher.

 How will the school let me know if they have concerns about my child's progress in school?
 If your child is identified as not making progress, the school will set up a meeting to discuss this with you in more detail and to: